orlikova/chapter-2/README.md

-# chapter-2
-Programming TypeScript Exercise
+# JavaScript and TypesScript Practice